-Kendra Libby is a junior at Yale College majoring in Molecular Biochemistry and Biophysics.
+Kendra Libby is a senior at Yale College majoring in Molecular Biochemistry and Biophysics.
 Prior to joining the Su Lab, she had research experience as an intern with Yale's Discovery to Cure High School Internship Program.
 In the Su lab, Kendra studies chimeric antigen receptor (CAR) with the goal of improving CAR localization and signaling while developing a greater understanding of how CAR triggers T cell activation.
 Outside of the lab, she dances competitively with the Yale Ballroom Dance Team and works with horses.

 Longhui Zeng, PhD

 Longhui obtained a Ph.D. in biology from Shanghai Jiao Tong University in 2018.
 As a postdoctoral associate at Yale School of Medicine, Longhui is focusing on studying how phase separation affects T cell activation and the molecular mechanism of leukemia-associated mutations of the key components such as PLCγ1 that drive T cell microcluster formation.
 Longhui also enjoys positive and powerful music against frustration from science.

 Walker received his B.A. in Biochemistry from Wheaton college (MA) where he completed his honors thesis on heart regeneration in zebra fish.
 He then went on to work at Dana Farber Cancer institute & Harvard medical school as a a research assistant where he researched the use of micro RNAs as Biomarkers for cancer.
 In the Su lab, Walker is interested in the effects of membrane biophysics on immune activation in the anti-tumor response.
 Walker enjoys hiking and woodworking in his spare time.

 Ron Orbach, PhD